Sentences may be classified according to the purpose of the sentence.

 We are going to the game on Friday.

-My car is out of gasoline.
+is out of gasoline.

 My parents keep telling me that I should make good grades so I can get a job or go to college.